vvlcx/Devvx/readme.md

 * SSL Certificate to test on https websites (consider Cloudflare or Let's Encrypt for a free SSL)

 ## Installation
-ezXSS is ez to install with Apache, NGINX or Docker
+Devvx is ez to install with Apache, NGINX or Docker

-visit the [wiki](https://github.com/ssl/ezXSS/wiki) for installation instructions.
+visit the [wiki](https://github.com/vvlcx/Devvx/wiki) for installation instructions.

-## Explore ezXSS hassle free
+## Explore Devvx hassle free
-Interested in using ezXSS but don't want to install it yet?
+Interested in using Devvx but don't want to install it yet?
 Worry not!
-You can access and start using ezXSS with a free account on [ez.pe](https://ez.pe).
+You can access and start using Devvx with a free account on [ez.pe](https://ez.pe).
 Simply sign up and get started without any installation hassle.

-Additionally, if you'd like to explore and test the tool before committing, there is a demo environment with admin account available at [demo.ezXSS.com/manage](https://demo.ezXSS.com/manage).
+Additionally, if you'd like to explore and test the tool before committing, there is a demo environment with admin account available at [demo.Devvx.com/manage](https://demo.Devvx.com/manage).

 Please note that some features might be disabled or limited in both the free account on ez.pe and the demo environment.
 These limitations are in place to maintain the integrity and security of the platforms.
 However, you can still get a good grasp of the tool's capabilities and decide after to install it yourself.

 ## Sponsors
 Maintenance of this project is made possible by all the contributors and sponsors.
 I've personally worked for over 8 years on this project, taking hundreds of hours from my time.
-Please kindly consider becoming a sponsor, so I can continue maintaining and improving ezXSS as well as creating and releasing new projects.
+Please kindly consider becoming a sponsor, so I can continue maintaining and improving Devvx as well as creating and releasing new projects.
 Current sponsors:

 <p align="center">
 <a href="https://github.com/geeknik"><img src="https://github.com/geeknik.png" width="50px" alt="geeknik" /></a>&nbsp;&nbsp;